- JudgeMate for scooter contests

 Deck

 The platform riders stand on, typically 4.5-5.5 inches wide and 19-23 inches long.
 Width affects grind stability, while length influences balance for manuals and tricks.
-Professional decks use aluminum alloy construction with reinforced neck areas to withstand impact forces exceeding 1000 pounds.
+Top-level decks use aluminum alloy construction with reinforced neck areas to withstand impact forces exceeding 1000 pounds.
 Weight ranges from 3-4 pounds, with lighter decks preferred for aerial tricks but heavier options offering more stability for street riding.

 Wheels